sjhitchner/Annotator/README.md

 Currently, the number of names/urls stored is limited by the memory of the computer.
 If the number of name/url pairs exceeds available memory a new access layer can be implemented providing it conforms to the NamesRepository interface.
 Postgres, Redis or another persistance layer could be used, this will affect the stated time and space complexity.

+#### Alternative Data Backend

+Another implementation option for the data layer could be Trie or prefix tree (http://en.wikipedia.org/wiki/Trie).
+Tries are sometimes good replacements for hash tables, eliminating the need for a hash function and provide alphabetical ordering or keys.
+The worst case look up is O(N)
-Also, if it is known that the name will be long and have a reasonable amount of overlapping prefixes a prefix trie (http://en.wikipedia.org/wiki/Trie) can be used to improve space complexity by sacrificing time complexity.
+Also, if it is known that the name will be long and have a reasonable amount of overlapping prefixes a prefix trie  can be used to improve space complexity by sacrificing some time complexity.

-#### Rest
+Worst case lookup of a trie is O(n), but does not require a hashing step and reduces

+### API Endpoints

 GET		/names/{name:[A-Za-z0-9]+}